Unit rationale, description and aim

 Learning Outcome 04

-Critically reflect on the impact of integrating a holistic person-centered approach to practice toward creating strategies that facilitate the individual’s personal recovery and contribute to the common good
+Critically reflect on the impact of implementing a holistic person-centered approach to practice toward that supports an individual’s personal recovery.

 Relevant Graduate Capabilities: GC1, GC2, GC3, GC5, GC6, GC7, GC8, GC9, GC11